alkyu92/redlist/README.md

 ## How to setup Redlist

+Make sure you have Ruby version 2.3.3 and Rails version 5.
 You can clone or download this repository, go to the directory and run the commands below:

 ```